strivervishal/HospitalManagementSystem/README.md

 # Hospital Management System 🏥

-Welcome to the **Hospital Management System** repository!
+## 👋 Hello, welcome to the Hospital Management System! 🚑
 This project is designed to efficiently manage hospital operations, including patient records, appointments, doctors, and more.

 ## 🚀 How to Get Started